CodingExplored/reactJS-SortableTable/README.md

 ### Overview

-The `SortableTable` component is a feature-rich table for React applications that includes sorting and pagination functionalities.
+The `SortableTable` component is a table for React applications that includes sorting and pagination functionalities.

 ### Features